 Resettlement coordinators work with people both before and after their release.
 They work in co-operation with other prison services such as probation, counsellors, psychology and teachers to provide as broad a service as possible.
 Officially, the Resettlement Service is a joint initiative between two organisations: the Irish Association for the Social Integration of Offenders (IASIO) and the Irish Prison Service (IPS).

 If you use the Resettlement Service, they’ll first help you work out what supports you’ll need after leaving prison.
 They’ll then help you make a plan for what to do after you’ve been released.
 Your coordinator will work through this in one-to-one sessions that are based on your needs as an individual.
 The service is completely optional and you can stop at any time if you want.
 As well as helping you plan for your release, the resettlement coordinator can provide you with information on a wide range of topics.
-These include:

 - How to find work

 - How to enroll in education or training

 - What benefits you can or should get